jelaiw/blog/_posts/2024-08-09-meandering-path-to-appsec.markdown

 I also started (and stopped) a one-person LLC.
 This was a side quest that ultimately turned out to be a sort of failed experiment, but I did learn about sales, business administration, and especially the power of the minimum viable product [^6].

-Future me was now much better equipped to imagine what "security as a product" might look like, so when I became a card-carrying DevOps engineer, my eyes opened to how a customizable platform (the product) for developers (the customers) could solve some problems in security.
+Future me was now much better equipped to imagine what "security as a product" might look like, so when I became a card-carrying DevOps engineer, my eyes opened to how a platform (the product) designed to empower developers (the customers) could solve some problems in security.

 _After a friendly shove forward from COVID_, I now get to work on security engineering full-time.